Pre-Order – 2018 “Green Book” Occupational Health and Safety Act and Regulations

 - Quickly and easily identify the information you need

 The “Green Book” Ontario Occupational Health & Safety Act and Regulations, is updated annually and published by Occupational Safety Group Inc. based on legislative and regulatory changes.
-“The Green Book” contains the complete, current Ontario Occupational Health and Safety Act (OH&S Act) and also includes the following regulations: confined spaces, construction projects, control of exposure to biological or chemical agents, designated substances, farming operations, first aid requirements, health care and residential facilities, industrial establishments, and WHMIS. *Note: This book does not include information pertaining to mines.
+“The Green Book” contains the complete, current Ontario Occupational Health and Safety Act (OH&S Act) and also includes the following regulations: confined spaces, construction projects, control of exposure to biological or chemical agents, designated substances, farming operations, first aid requirements, healthcare and residential facilities, industrial establishments, and WHMIS. *Note: This book does not include information pertaining to mines.

 About the Occupational Health & Safety Act and Regulations

 Since 1979, when the Act came into law, amendments to the Act have been introduced to establish new procedures as well as new rights and duties for workers, employers, supervisors and others in the workplace.
-One of the most important changes was giving the Joint Heath & Safety Committee’s the right to participate in health and safety recommendations.
+One of the most important changes was giving the Joint Health & Safety Committee’s the right to participate in health and safety recommendations.
 But that wasn’t the only established right given to workers, there are three basic rights.
 Every Worker has Rights The Ham Commission Report was instrumental in establishing the three basic rights for workers.
 These include;

 Right to Know

 Employers and supervisors must ensure workers are aware of the hazards presented by people, equipment, materials, the environment, and processes.
-They have the right to be trained on, and to receive information about dangerous and hazardous substances that they are exposed to, or are likely to be exposed.
+They have the right to be trained on and to receive information about dangerous and hazardous substances that they are exposed to, or are likely to be exposed.